VyshnavKalladithodi/RoboticArmSimulation/README.md

 - `render_mode`: Specifies whether to use GUI or DIRECT mode for rendering.
 - `use_sensor`: Enables or disables sensor-based object detection.
 - Connects to PyBullet and sets up the environment, robot, and object.
-- Sets up video recording if `record_video` is enabled.
+- If `record_video` is enabled, initializes video recording.

 #### `_setup_environment(self)`
 - Loads the plane and table URDFs.
 - Handles errors in table loading by creating a simple box.
-- Configures debug visualizer settings if in GUI mode.
+- Configures debug visualizer settings and dynamic lighting in GUI mode.

 #### `_load_robot(self)`
-- Loads the KUKA robotic arm URDF.
+- Loads the KUKA robotic arm URDF (fallback to Franka Panda if unavailable).
-- If loading fails, attempts to load a Franka Panda robot.
-- Creates a virtual gripper and constraints.
+- Creates a simple box-based gripper with constraints for movement.
 - Prints loaded joints and sets home positions.

 #### `_setup_soft_object(self)`
-- Creates a soft object (sphere) with specified properties.
+- Creates a soft object (sphere) with **realistic friction, damping, and restitution properties**.

 #### `_setup_camera_sensor(self)`
-- Configures a virtual RGB-D camera for object detection.
+- Configures a virtual RGB-D camera for object detection using **HSV-based segmentation**.

 #### `_setup_video_recording(self)`
 - Creates a directory for videos.